xmlet/XsdAsm/README.md

 <div style="text-align: right">
     In regard to the restrictions there is a special restriction that can be enforced at compile time, the enumerations.
-    In order to obtain that validation at compile time the XsdAsm library generates Enum classes that contain all the values indicated in the xsd:enumeration tags.
+    In order to obtain that validation at compile time the XsdAsm library generates Enum classes that contain all the values indicated in the <i>xsd:enumeration</i> tags.
 In the following example we have an attribute with three possible values, command, checkbox and radio.
     <br />
     <br />